Climate change Spain

 Average temperature in the last 100 years has risen slightly more in Spain than the rest of the EU: 1 ºC compared with 0.9 ºC.
 This increase has been as much as 2 ºC in regions such as Murcia (8).
 Other data for temperature rise have also been reported: an average temperature rise in Spain in the previous century of 1.2-1.5 ⁰C, compared with an average temperature rise of 0,74 ⁰C globally and 1 ⁰C in Europe, in the same period (2).

 In Spain temperature rise has been especially high in spring and summer (2,27).
 Since 1850 maximum and minimum temperatures in Spain have increased on average by 0,12 and 0,10 ⁰C/decade, respectively (2).
 There is a clear trend to fewer cool nights and more warm nights since 1960, and also to fewer cool days and more warm days (10).
+Average seasonal maximum and minimum temperature on the Spanish mainland increased during the period 1916-2015 in all four seasons (40).

 Near the coast the frequency of frost days has decreased (−0.6 days/decade), especially from 1965 onwards.
 From 1980 onwards the frequency of summer tropical nights has increased in the southeast of Spain (+3.8 days/decade), and the frequency of summer days has increased in Southern Spain (+2.3 days/decade) (19).